TanV-04/payasTechFlexi/README.md

-This is a re-creation of https://payastechnologies.com/ using React.
+This is a re-creation of https://payastechnologies.com/ using MERN stack.

 npm installations: